anooruddh/devops/PythonReadme.md

     If the implementation is hard to explain, it's a bad idea.
     If the implementation is easy to explain, it may be a good idea.
     Namespaces are one honking great idea -- let's do more of those!

+### Compiled or Interpreted

+Python is an interpreted language, which means the source code of a Python program is converted into bytecode that is then executed by the Python virtual machine.
+Python is different from major compiled languages, such as C and C + +, as Python code is not required to be built and linked like code for these languages.

+### PIP

+PIP is a package-management system written in Python used to install and manage software packages.[5]
+It connects to an online repository of public packages, called the Python Package Index

+### Python Virtual Environment

+A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
+This is one of the most important tools that most of the Python developers use.

+### Why do we need a virtual environment?

+Imagine a scenario where you are working on two web based python projects and one of them uses a Django 1.9 and the other uses Django 1.10 and so on.
+In such situations virtual environment can be really useful to maintain dependencies of both the projects.

+Installing virtualenv

+          pip install virtualenv

+          virtualenv --version

+Creating a virtual environment

+          virtualenv my_name
+          python -m venv frontend

+Activating a virtual environment

+        source /opt/virenvs/frontend/bin/activate

+Deactivating a virtual environment

+        deactivate  ((virtualenv_name)$ deactivate)

 ### Is Python open source?

 Yes, all modern versions of Python are copyrighted under a GPL-compatible license certified by the Open Source Initiative.